chaobrain/saiunit/brainunit/README.md

 ## Features

-`brainunit` can be seamlessly integrated into every aspect of our [brain dynamics programming ecosystem](https://ecosystem-for-brain-dynamics.readthedocs.io/), such as, the checkpointing of [braintools](https://github.com/chaobrain/braintools), the event-driven operators in [brainevent](https://github.com/chaobrain/brainevent), the state-based JIT compilation in [brainstate](https://github.com/chaobrain/brainstate), online learning rules in [brainscale](https://github.com/chaobrain/brainscale), or event more.
+`brainunit` can be seamlessly integrated into every aspect of our [brain modeling ecosystem](https://brainmodeling.readthedocs.io/), such as, the checkpointing of [braintools](https://github.com/chaobrain/braintools), the event-driven operators in [brainevent](https://github.com/chaobrain/brainevent), the state-based JIT compilation in [brainstate](https://github.com/chaobrain/brainstate), online learning rules in [brainscale](https://github.com/chaobrain/brainscale), or event more.

 A quick example for this kind of integration: